JSON Schema Validation for Tokens

 };

 Framework-agnostic token generation pipelines must bridge JSON validation with CSS variable output.
-A common pattern involves generating a .stylelintrc.json dynamically from validated token metadata, mapping semantic categories to property-no-unknown and value-keyword-case rules.
+A common pattern involves generating a .stylelintrc.json dynamically from validated token metadata, mapping semantic categories to custom-property-pattern rules.
 For example, spacing tokens validated as px or rem can be cross-checked against a baseline scale defined in the schema.
 The architectural trade-off here centers on coupling: tightly binding schema validation to CSS linting accelerates feedback but increases pipeline complexity.
 Decoupling them allows independent iteration but risks temporary misalignment between token definitions and stylesheet consumption.
-Dual-layer enforcement mitigates this by treating schema validation as the source of truth and stylelint as the consumer guardrail, ensuring that generated CSS variables never violate established design system constraints.

 Advanced CI Integration & Reporting

 For enterprise-scale token repositories, validation pipelines require parallel execution, caching strategies, and machine-readable output formats.
-Implementing Validating design tokens against JSON schema in CI enables automated SARIF or JUnit report generation, which feeds directly into code review dashboards and Slack alerting systems.
-This ensures rapid feedback loops and maintains audit trails for compliance-driven design systems.
+Implementing Validating design tokens against JSON schema in CI enables automated SARIF or JUnit report generation, which feeds directly into code review dashboards and alerting systems.

 jobs: